dimagi/commcare-hq/DEV_SETUP.md

     ```sh
     sudo apt install git
     ```
+- If you have a Mac with the M1 chip and thus the new ARM64 archinatecure, install Rosetta:
+    ```sh
+    softwareupdate --install-rosetta
+    ```
+    This allows you to install and run Brew services in x86 fashion.
+    "Rosetta 2 is an emulator designed to bridge the transition between Intel and Apple processors.
+In short, it translates apps built for Intel so they will run on Apple Silicon."
+[Link](https://www.computerworld.com/article/3597949/everything-you-need-to-know-about-rosetta-2-on-apple-silicon-macs.html).
+    While reading through this document, be careful to watch out for specific reccomendations regarding your architecture.

 - [Python 3.6](https://www.python.org/downloads/) and `python-dev`.
 In Ubuntu you will also need to install the modules for pip and venv explicitly.

     ```sh
     sudo apt install python3.6-dev python3-pip python3-venv
     ```

+    - If you have a Mac with an M1 chip, you can try installing Python 3.8.12 instead using the Rosetta-enabled homebrew (see MacOS notes below):

+        ```sh
+        ibrew install python@3.8
+        ```

+        Then make sure you are using this version of python when setting up your python environment.

 - [virtualenvwrapper](https://virtualenvwrapper.readthedocs.io/en/latest/#introduction)